-Period of continuous service Award severance pay Less than 12 months # 1.75 hours per week of service 1 year and less than 2 years ^ 2.4 weeks' pay plus, for all service in excess of 1 year, 1.75 hours' pay per completed week of service up to a maximum of 4.8 weeks' pay.
-2 years and less than 3 years ^ 4.8 weeks' pay plus, for all service in excess of 2 years, 1.6 hours' pay per completed week of service up to a maximum of 7 weeks' pay.
-3 years and less than 4 years ^ 7 weeks' pay plus, for all service in excess of 3 years, 0.73 hours' pay per completed week of service up to a maximum of 8 weeks' pay.
-4 years or more. ^A 8 weeks' pay.
+Period of continuous service Award severance pay Less than 12 months # 1.75 hours per week of service 1 year and less than 2 years ^ 2.4 weeks' pay plus, for all service in excess of 1 year, 1.75 hours' pay 1 year and less than 2 years " per completed week of service up to a maximum of 4.8 weeks' pay.
+2 years and loss than 2 years A 4.8 weeks' pay plus, for all service in excess of 2 years, 1.6 hours' pay 2 years and less than 3 years ^ per completed week of service up to a maximum of 7 weeks' pay.
+2 years and loss than 4 years A 7 weeks' pay plus, for all service in excess of 3 years, 0.73 hours' pay 3 years and less than 4 years ^ per completed week of service up to a maximum of 8 weeks' pay.
+4 years or more ^ 8 weeks' pay.

-- An employee's period of continuous service includes any service with that business under a previous employer where there has been a transmission of the business. - # Employees with less than 12 months continuous service are only entitled to severance pay if the employer terminates the employment (for any reason other than misconduct). - Employees with more than 12 months continuous service are entitled to severance pay if their employment ends for any reason (including resignation by the employee) other than misconduct.
+- An employee's period of continuous service includes any service with that business under a previous employer where there has been a transfer of the business. - # Employees with less than 12 months continuous service are only entitled to severance pay if the employer terminates the employment (for any reason other than misconduct). - ^ Employees with more than 12 months continuous service are entitled to severance pay if their employment ends for any reason (including resignation by the employee) other than misconduct.